maubanel/UE5-Static-Meshes/case-study/README.md

 ##### `Step 4.`\|`SUU&G`|:small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Double click on **SM_SoloLSUGlove** and look at the number of **Triangles**.
 A high res character will often take 75,000 tris or more this model is still within a very acceptable limit especially given that the one model can work for both hands (the hands are a mirror of each other).
+You can see the model even better if you turn off **Show | Grid**.

 Press the **Wireframe** button and zoom in to look at the model.

 ![polygons on lsu receiver glove](images/HeroGlove.jpg)